 There are opportunities to become more active in leadership roles, such as special interest group chair-elect, chair, past chair or an operational lead or a co-chair of member engagement or key project.
 Diversity in stakeholders, geographic area, gender, and racial diversity is supported.

 All publications and work products are published on the special interest group’s webpage.
+Some special interest groups also conduct Journal Clubs to discuss important articles on their group’s topic of interest.

 Special Interest Group Leadership